-Our second bispecific antibody candidate, MCLA-117, is expected to commence a Phase 1/2 clinical trial in Europe for the treatment of AML in the first quarter of 2016.
+Our second bispecific antibody candidate, MCLA-117, is currently in a Phase 1/2 clinical trial in Europe for the treatment of AML.
 AML generally has a poor prognosis and limited progress has been made in disease outcomes despite a growing AML patient population.
 Clinical and pre-clinical studies suggest that treatment-resistant leukemic stem cells are a potential cause of disease relapse.
 MCLA-117 binds to CD3, a cell-surface molecule present on all T-cells, and to CLEC12A, a cell surface molecule present on approximately 90 to 95% of AML tumor cells and stem cells in newly diagnosed and relapsed patients.
 MCLA-117 is designed to recruit and activate T-cells to kill AML tumor cells and stem cells.
 In our pre-clinical studies, MCLA-117 killed tumor cells in blood samples of AML patients.
 We plan to seek orphan drug designation for MCLA-117 for the treatment of AML from the U.S. Food and Drug Administration, or FDA, and the European Medicines Agency, or EMA.
+We expect to report top-line results from this Phase 1/2 trial in the first half of 2018.
 We are also currently evaluating MCLA-117 for the treatment of myelodysplastic syndrome, or MDS, in pre-clinical studies.